SindiGB/S23-NSERC-USRA-Sim-Study/README.md

 ## Author

-This simulation study was completed as part of a research project funded by a 2023 NSERC USRA focused on infectious disease modeling with underreporting.
+This simulation study was completed as part of an NSERC-funded research project under the supervision of Dr. Justin Slater, focusing on infectious disease modeling with underreporting.
 The project provided experience in statistical modeling, algorithm development, and debugging in R.